ZkClown/GetPwd/README.md

 ## Description
 It's a tool which generate a dictionary from a csv containing personals informations.

-Generate all common password based on perso info. (leet transformations and combinatory processing)
+Generate all common passwords based on perso info. (leet transformations and combinatory processing)

 ## Exemple